sharona1ex/ARIMA-modelling-for-bike-sharing-demand-forecast/README.md

 ## Observations
 1. This series has trend.
 2. It has seasonality.
 (You can see a peak at both year's July's)
-3. There are no outliers as per boxplot, but the series is noisy.
-4. The variance is increasing.
+3. The variance is increasing.

 **Checkout my Jupyter notebook on how I modelled ARIMA around this dataset.**